mathewa6/MathJax-Node-Accessibility-Demo/readme.md

 - :3000
   the application Port.
 Please refer **Installation 4.3**
 - /process
   Process route.
-Used to retrieve bearer token Please refer **Endpoints**
+Please refer **Endpoints**
-- bearertoken
+- apikey
-  Your bearertoken
+  Your secret API Key, as defined by an administrator in `modules/accessor.js` (refer to **Installation 4.1**) Used to authenticate the client.
-- latexformula
+- html
-  Your Latex formula
+  Your escaped html content strings which will be processed individually.

 ## Further information:
 - *LaTeX* delimiters can be `\(` and `\)` or `\[` and `\]`